zhzheng92/EEOB546X_assignment/UNIX_assignment/files/README.md

 ```

 11. Add headers to all the `.tmp` files in step 9 and step 10, as showed in step 8.

+"SPECIES" below indicates maize or teosinte, in each folder in `EEOB546X_assignment/UNIX_assignment/files/SPECIES`

+Now, all the `SPECIES_chrX.txt` are 10 files (1 for each chromosome) with SNPs ordered based on increasing position values and with missing data encoded by this symbol: ?;

+All the `SPECIES_chrX_reversed.txt` are 10 files (1 for each chromosome) with SNPs ordered based on decreasing position values and with missing data encoded by this symbol: -;

+All the `SPECIES_multiple.txt` and `SPECIES_unknown.txt`are 1 file with all SNPs with multiple positions in the genome and 1 file with all SNPs with unknown positions in the genome .